Tonyjnr/Lyion-Bot/README.md

 - `ownerName`: Your name.
 - `ownerNumber`: Your WhatsApp number (e.g., `['6281234567890']`).
 - `prefix`: The prefix for commands (e.g., `+`).
-- `sessionName`: The name of the session folder.
 - `publicMode`: `true` to allow anyone to use the bot, `false` for owner only.
 - `googleApiKey`: Your Google API Key.
 - `googleSearchEngineId`: Your Google Custom Search Engine ID.